View images of before and after treatment of multiple skin conditions at DermConsult.View Our Expertise

 The appearance of urticaria is usually sufficient for a diagnosis; finding the trigger may prove more challenging and in many cases there are no specific triggers.
 No specific test exists to identify the cause but if a certain trigger is suspected, a specific blood test for antibodies or a skin prick test may be performed for confirmation.
 Food diaries may help in finding potential culprits.

 Avoiding any potential triggers will be helpful in the long term.
 Histamine release causes the symptoms associated with urticaria, therefore antihistamine tablets are effective for symptom relief.
 Individuals respond differently to various antihistamines and often a combination of prescribed and over the counter antihistamines are needed to control the symptoms.
-Other options are oral steroids or even biological injections which are available in specialist centres.
+Other options are oral steroids, some immunosuppressant medicines or even biological injections.